PaulYH/GOATed_with_the_SAUCE-soen341project2023/README.md

 ## Description:

-In this porject, we will developp a career platform web application.
-On this platform, we will have employers, sutdents (the candidates), and an admin role.
-Employers will be able to creat a profile, login, browse candidates, create job postings as well as select candidates for interviews.
+In this project, we will develop a career platform web application.
+On this platform, we will have employers, students (the candidates), and an admin role.
+Employers will be able to create a profile, login, browse candidates, create job postings as well as select candidates for interviews.
 The students, similar to employers will be able to create and login to a profile, browse for job offers, and upload their resume.
-For the role of the admin, they will have complete controle over the platform.
+For the role of the admin, they will have complete control over the platform.
 In other words, they manage all user profiles and postings on the web site.